If you’re looking for somewhere to see stingrays in Florida then you’re in the right place.

 This super fun tour involves sailing, kayaking and snorkeling just off the coast of Key West.

-You’ll be able to kayak through a maze of mangrove covered canals and look out for wildlife including stingrays, sharks, fish and more.
+We got to kayak through a maze of mangrove covered canals and I saw so much for wildlife including stingrays, sharks, fish and more.

 This is then followed by a snorkeling activity in a coral reef which gives you even more opportunities to observe stingrays and even swim beside them.